IBM/docling-graph/README.md

 ### 2. Inspect Command

-Visualizes existing graph data using Pyvis in an interactive browser interface.
+Visualizes existing graph data in an interactive browser interface.
 This command creates a self-contained HTML file that can be opened, shared, or saved for later viewing.

 #### 2.1.
 Arguments